 Provenge® (sipuleucel-T) can be prescribed to treat asymptomatic or minimally symptomatic metastatic castrate-resistant (hormone-refractory) prostate cancer.
-Provenge is the first in a new class of autologous cellular immunotherapies that use a patient’s own antigen-presenting cells (APCs) to stimulate the body’s immune system against prostate cancer.
-Provenge is given by intravenous (IV) infusion in three doses, approximately two weeks apart over a month.
-Blood is collected a few days before each infusion.
-The total course of therapy is generally completed, given in four to six weeks.
+Provenge is the first in a new class of autologous cellular immunotherapies that use a patient’s antigen-presenting cells (APCs) to stimulate the body’s immune system against prostate cancer.
+Provenge is given by intravenous (IV) infusion in three doses, approximately two weeks apart, over a month.
+Blood is collected a few days before each injection.
+The entire course of therapy is generally completed, given in four to six weeks.

 - Minimal typical side effects compared to other treatment options

 - It does not interfere with the effectiveness of other therapies

 - The most common side effects reported with Provenge treatment (usually occurring within the first few days of treatment) are chills, fatigue, fever, back pain, nausea, joint ache, and headache; other side effects are also possible.

 - Rarely, Provenge can cause severe acute reactions resulting from the infusion, which typically occur within one day of infusion.